It sounds perfectly normal when you mention the balcony or outdoor plants, but how about bathroom plants that absorb moisture?

 Toxicity to humans and pets

-The plants that you choose to keep in your bathroom should not be toxic to either pets or humans.
+The plants you choose to keep in your bathroom should not be toxic to either pets or humans.

 Better safe than sorry.